 Women’s Health and Pelvic Floor Disorders

-Women’s Health Physical Therapy is an area of physical therapy that specializes in the unique needs of women throughout their lives.
+Women’s Pelvic Health Physical Therapy is an area of physical therapy that specializes in the unique needs of women throughout their lives.
 From the young female athlete, before, during and after pregnancy, to menopausal woman all can benefit from physical therapy intervention.
+To schedule a complementary conversation to help identify your pelvic issue, please call our offices at 212.317.1600.

 Pregnancy and Postpartum